 Island Hall is an elegant riverside mansion built in the late 1740s.
 It is built of red brick with stone dressings to windows and doors, to a neat, classical design, the central three-storey portion standing under a classical triangular pediment.

 The frontage to the road is exactly matched by the garden front.
 Both side wings are two storeys.
 The central porches on both sides have Tuscan columns and stone surrounds, and the windows on the first floor have distinctive, Baroque stone surrounds.

-The interior of Island Hall has some very fine elements, a spacious stone-flagged entrance hall, with a screen of Doric columns, and an exceptionally handsome oak staircase with a carved acanthus leaf scroll detail and turned and twisted balusters.
-The drawing room and dining room also have exceptionally handsome carved wood panelling original to the building of the house.
+The interior of Island Hall has some very fine elements, a spacious stone-flagged entrance hall, with a screen of Doric columns, and an exceptionally handsome oak staircase with carved acanthus leaf scroll detail and turned and twisted balusters.
+The drawing room and dining room have exceptionally handsome carved wood panelling original to the building of the house.

 It is, in feel, very much in the spirit of an early Georgian country house, but is in fact built within the small town of Godmanchester.
 The house was built for John Jackson Esq, Receiver-General for Huntingdon, and bought by Jacob Julian Baumgartner in 1804, a merchant of Huguenot Swiss origin.

 His wife, Tryce Parrat, had inherited land in Godmanchester from her uncle, Richard Tryce.
 She inherited other properties in Cambridgeshire from her grandfather, the Revd.
 Joscelyn Percy, a descendant of Thomas Percy of Gunpowder Plot fame.
 Tryce and Jacob Julian had married in 1774, and spent most summers visiting their farms in the locality.